Great Armory, Gdańsk

 The Great Armory (Wielka Zbrojownia) is one of the top attractions in Gdańsk, a magnificent example of Dutch Renaissance architecture that reflects the city's immense wealth and strategic importance in the early 17th century.
 Built between 1602 and 1605, it served as a major arsenal for weapons storage and military production.
 Its richly decorated façade-filled with sculptural details, gables, and sandstone ornamentation-stands out even among the city's most elaborate buildings.

 Situated near the Motława River and surrounded by key historical landmarks, the Great Armory is often visited on walking tours of Gdańsk.
-Today it houses museum collections and cultural exhibitions, blending centuries of history with modern creativity inside one of the city's most eye-catching structures.
+Today, it houses the Academy of Fine Arts and often features rotating exhibitions, blending history with contemporary creativity.

 History and Significance of Great Armory